Optimizing Batch Isochrone Generation with OSRM

 Pipeline Architecture & Dependency Stack

 Batch isochrone generation must operate independently of real-time query endpoints to prevent thread starvation and guarantee idempotent outputs.
 The Isochrone Generation & Network Analysis framework dictates a strict separation between graph serving and polygon generation.
-Deploy osrm-routed and osrm-contract via Docker Compose with pinned image tags to ensure reproducible routing behavior across staging and production environments.
+Deploy osrm-routed via Docker with pinned image tags to ensure reproducible routing behavior across staging and production environments.

 Graph Preprocessing & Configuration Tuning